Wayne M. Meyers: Working with and for the Armed Forces Institute of Pathology

 Meyers first visited the Armed Forces Institute of Pathology (AFIP) in 1961, before going to Africa.
 At that time, he met Daniel H. Connor, who was then planning to go to Uganda on a project which Chapman H. Binford (Chair of the Infectious Disease Department) and Robert E. Stowell (Scientific Director of the AFIP) had arranged.
 They had made a trip to Africa a year or so previously and had arranged collaborative projects with two academic institutions in Africa: one at Onderstepoort, in Gauteng, South Africa, near Pretoria; and the other one in Kampala, Uganda at Makerere University.
 Meyers visited Connor when he was in Burundi in 1962, and from that time on collaborated with the AFIP.
 Meyers worked through Binford, sending specimens and studying special patients.
 When Connor returned to the AFIP, their collaboration increased.

 Meyers and his colleagues obtained a significant grant from the Research and Development Command of the U.S. Army, and conducted research in sleeping sickness, trypanosomiasis, and Buruli ulcer during about five of his eight years at this post in the Lower Congo.
 He worked in the Bas-Congo from 1965 until 1973.

 At the time of independence, in 1960, the Belgians had trypanosomiasis pretty well under control in what had been the Belgian Congo.
 When Meyers began working in the Bas-Congo in 1965, it was uncommon to see a patient with active trypanosomiasis.
 By the time he left there in 1973, he and other physicians were seeing hundreds of cases annually of African-type sleeping sickness caused by trypanosomes in the hospital.
 They would come in spontaneously; there was no survey work being done.

 Meyers joined the staff at the AFIP in 1975 after returning from Africa and Hawaii.
 At the institute he followed the AFIP mission of providing Education, Consultation, and Research.
 Meyers helped Binford with the AFIP's Registry of Leprosy, which has material from between 30,000 and 40,000 cases of leprosy.
 This is probably largest collection of pathologic materials from leprosy patients anywhere in the world.
 There was a lot of material on other mycobacterial diseases, such as Buruli ulcer, (Mycobacterium ulcerans infections) which is relatively unknown by the medical profession in the US, but it is a major problem in many foci in Africa and other places such as Australia.

-In addition his work at the AFIP included work on the World Health Organization WHO Center for the Study of Filariasis developed in the Infectious Disease department primarily by Binford, and filarial diseases was one of the major collaborative efforts between Meyers, Ronald C. Neafie, and Aileen M. Marty.
+In addition his work at the AFIP included work on the World Health Organization WHO Center for the Study of Filariasis developed in the Infectious Disease department primarily by Binford, and filarial diseases was one of the major collaborative efforts between Meyers, Ronald C. Neafie, and Aileen Marty.

 Meyers retired from the AFIP in 2005 but continued as visiting scientist until the AFIP was closed 2011.
 He died in Maryland in September 2018 at the age of 94.